 Every business experiences "growing pains" as it moves from infancy to adolescence and finally, maturity.
 Whether or not your business grows out of its awkward stage depends — on lots of things — starting with the pain itself.

-Here are some of the growing pains in common with others that business owners share with me:
+Some of the growing pains that business owners commonly share with me include: